 ECAD tools have become crucial assets to ensure and improve productivity in the field.
 However, current ECAD tools are expensive, complex to use and rely on proprietary exchange formats.
 Companies have therefore to invest a considerable amount of resources to use them, thus eventually causing a vendor lock-in situation.

-The Systems Modeling Language (SysML) was proposed by the Object Management Group (OMG) to address the challenges and needs in model-based system engineering.
+On the other hand, the Systems Modeling Language (SysML) was proposed by the Object Management Group (OMG) to address the challenges and needs in model-based system engineering.
 SysML is a general-purpose modeling language designed to provide simple but powerful constructs for modeling a wide range of system engineering problems.
 It is particularly effective in specifying requirements, structure, behavior, allocations, and constraints on system properties to support engineering analysis.

 In collaboration with Jeff Green from Kronotek Enterprises, we set out to find out whether we could rely on SysML to build a better, cheaper and scalable ECAD tool.